dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 “Let’s break in the back door!”
 I blurted.

 “Truman!
 Juvenile delinquency?
 I like it.
 Let’s go.”
-She grabbed my hand, and we ran through the grass around to the back of the Library.
+She grabbed my hand, and we ran through the grass to the back of the Library.

 The back was a parking lot for the librarians.
 It was just a square of asphalt surrounded by buildings and an alley road, with sand and scratchy weeds poking through at the seams.
 The door was locked, so we knocked and yelled, but no one came.
 I suddenly realized I didn’t know how to start breaking in a door.
 I said that to Meryl and sank down on the doorstep, ready to fall apart again.